GStreamer/gstreamer/sdk-basic-tutorial-gstreamer-tools.md

 ## Introduction

-These tools are available in the bin directory of the SDK.
+These tools are available in the bin directory of the GStreamer binaries.
 You need to move to this directory to execute them, because it is not added to the system’s `PATH` environment variable (to avoid polluting it too much).

-Just open a terminal (or console window) and go to the `bin` directory of your GStreamer SDK installation (Read again the [Installing the SDK](sdk-installing.html) section to find our where this is), and you are ready to start typing the commands given in this tutorial.
+Just open a terminal (or console window) and go to the `bin` directory of your GStreamer installation (Read again the [Installing GStreamer](sdk-installing.html) section to find our where this is), and you are ready to start typing the commands given in this tutorial.